BAJAJ FINSERV DIRECT LIMITED

 Pre‑IPO vs Post‑IPO Shares: Key Differences Explained

-Learn how pre‑IPO and post‑IPO shares differ in access, valuation, liquidity, and risk.
+An overview of the structural differences between pre-IPO and post-IPO shares across access, valuation, liquidity, and regulatory frameworks.

 What Are Pre‑IPO Shares